 Festival events and large Groups.
-This software is initially designed with festivals and large scale pubic events in mind.
+This software is designed with festivals and large scale public events in mind.
 All your visitors can become involved in a massive collaborative digital artwork.
 Each person with the app on their phone is active in the creation of the resulting projected artwork.

-Artistic Context and further information.
-The artwork demonstrates how everyday interactions in the city can by using adaptive technologies create communities and wider social interaction which in turn allows for collaborative engagement.
+Artistic Context.
+The artwork demonstrates how everyday interactions can by using adaptive technologies create communities and wider social interaction which in turn allows for collaborative engagement.
 The artwork viewed becomes a self organising visualisation of the contemporary city as an organic system.
 Today the intersections of information, life, and machines display complexities that suggest the possibility of a much deeper synthesis within this entanglement.
-The visualisation created is an alternative perspective based on human machine interactions that are structured through codified behaviors inferring collective agency.
+The artistic visualisation created is an alternative perspective based on human machine interactions that are structured through codified behaviors inferring collective agency.
 The concept is based on the idea of walking out the door, and knowing every single action, movement, sound, micro movement, pulse, and thread of information is being tracked, monitored, stored, analyzed, interpreted and logged and we are complicitly involved.
 Therefore how can we open this out as a collaborative entity of which we are all part, that benefits us all.

 The artworks further comments on how we all be tracked and surveilled both now and in the future.
 Systems are now monitoring other systems controlled by ever more sophisticated algorithms.
 The machine is intelligently controlling its own version of itself, performing in real-time (the avatar city) enabled through the means of research and production.
 My artworks are not closed off systems but open to continual feedback, change, and response.